devopsdays-austin/runbooks/speakers-cfp_runbook.md

 * Work closely with the Sponsorship and Core team to make sure that the ratio of talks to workshops to open spaces is reasonable
 * Comment or filter out "sales pitches" actively through the Open CFP process
 * Administer the CFP software for DoD ATX
-* Timely answer any and all questions for that comes in from possible or future speakers
+* Timely answer any and all questions for that come in from possible or future speakers
 * Attend and Run the Office Hours, pre and post CFP for new and experienced speakers
 * Finalize the speaker list
 * Send out acceptances
+* Send graceful rejections (w/ encouragement to attend)
+* Maintain "on deck" contingency speakers, ready in case of dropouts
 * Schedule the speakers in coordination with core
 * MC the stages day of in coordination with core